marwan25-07/CAT/README.md

 # CAT
 [![DOI](https://zenodo.org/badge/1037222864.svg)](https://doi.org/10.5281/zenodo.16887610)
 ## Project Description
-MOONN is a repository containing a machine learning model that was developed for the prediction of Liquid-Phase Rate Constants, using only a reaction's 2D SMILES string as input.
+CAT is a repository containing a machine learning model that was developed for the prediction of Liquid-Phase Rate Constants, using only a reaction's 2D SMILES string as input.
 The model was created as a data driven alternative to traditional experimental or kinetic modelling efforts, to identify the most optimal pre-existing solvent from a set of commonly used solvents for a given reaction.
 The repository contains data in which was used to train our model, requirement installations/versions, modular code featuring the architecture used for prediction and finally a notebook that provides a walkthrough for users to trail the model.